moogloof/loofOS/design.md

 # LoofOS Kernel Design stuff
 Some stuff about the design considerations of loofOS.
 It will hopefully prevent the codebase from becoming a clusterheck of badness.

+## Project structure
+Kernel/Driver separation
+- The kernel code, controlling the logic of processes and memory, should be separate from all hardware related stuff
+- In other words, if the system changes, the kernel code should remain the same

 ## Processes and Threads
 - No process or thread hierarchy.
 	- Process and threads can spawn threads and processes, but there will be no parent or child structure.